Angus, Scotland

-Angus (Angus; Aonghas) is one of the 32 local government council areas of Scotland, a registration county and a lieutenancy area.
+Angus (Angus; Aonghas) is one of the 32 local government council areas of Scotland, and a lieutenancy area.
 The council area borders Aberdeenshire, Dundee City and Perth and Kinross.
 Main industries include agriculture and fishing.
-Global pharmaceuticals company GSK has a significant presence in Montrose in the north of the county.
+Global pharmaceuticals company GSK has a significant presence in Montrose in the east of the county.

-Angus was historically a province, and later a sheriffdom and county (known officially as Forfarshire from the 18th century until 1928), bordering Kincardineshire to the north-east, Aberdeenshire to the north and Perthshire to the west; southwards it faced Fife across the Firth of Tay; these remain the borders of Angus, minus Dundee which now forms its own small separate council area.
-Angus remains a registration county and a lieutenancy area.
-In 1975 some of its administrative functions were transferred to the council district of the Tayside Region, and in 1995 further reform resulted in the establishment of the unitary Angus Council.
+Angus was historically a province, and later a sheriffdom and county (called Forfarshire or the County of Forfar until 1928), bordering Kincardineshire to the north-east, Aberdeenshire to the north and Perthshire to the west; southwards it faced Fife across the Firth of Tay.
+The county included Dundee until 1894, when it was made a county of a city.
+The pre-1894 boundaries of Angus continue to be used as a registration county.
+Between 1975 and 1996 Angus was a lower-tier district within the Tayside region.
+The district took on its modern form and powers in 1996, since when the local authority has been Angus Council.

 History

 Etymology

-The name "Angus" indicates the territory of the eighth-century Pictish king of that name.
+The name "Angus" indicates the territory of the eighth-century Pictish king, Óengus I.